"HISSATSU! DOUBLE COMPILE!"

 - Playful Hacker

-- Whenever government agents arrive to enlist Shirase's aid, he is almost always in some kind of compromising position, usually with Misao.
+- Whenever Akizuki (in each of his various incarnations) arrives to enlist Shirase's aid, he is almost always in some kind of compromising position, usually with Misao.
 The agent then proceeds to have a total nervous breakdown at the implications before recovering and deciding to just ignore it completely.
 With a laugh track at the punchline.
-Said agent always has Single-Target Sexuality for "Isabelle Adjani, large-breasted foreign actress".
+Said agent always has Single-Target Sexuality for "Isabelle Adjani, large-breasted foreign actress" (who is a real French actress, by the way).

 - What zany Otaku-centric device will Shirase work for this time?